 Tire Wear when Driving with a Sporty Driving Style

 If you drive with a sporty driving style, check the tread depth every 5000 to 10,000 km (approx. 3107 to 6214 miles).
+Also inspect the tire shoulders, sidewalls, and tread grooves for cuts, cracks, feathered edges, or signs that the tires are wearing unevenly.

 Tread wear indicator in tires